UHDanke/gd_docs/docs/triggers/stop.md

 ## Stop Effect

-The effect of a Stop, Pause or Resume trigger on other triggers varies, but can be split into three main categories:
+The effect of a stop or pause varies, but can be split into three main categories:

-Effect is paused or stops applying
+Animation is stopped but effect remains:
 - Color
 - Move
 - Alpha